duckytopia/DistantObject/README.txt

 Distant Object Enhancement bis
 =============

-This plugin renders effects for distant objects in Kerbal Space Program.
+This plugin renders effects for distant objects in Kerbal Space Program v1.0.

-Version 1.5.3 Release Notes:
+Version 1.5.4 Release Notes:
-- KSP 1.0 compatibility update.
+- Fix the App Launcher extra button.

 Original plugin by duckytopia (Rubber Ducky on the KSP forum).